The services and components in this section are used by DFS.

 DFS junctions can reside only on NSS volumes.
 The DFS volume move and split options are available only where both the source and destination volumes are NSS volumes.

-DFS junctions can also point to NCP volumes (NCP shares for Linux POSIX volumes).
+On OES 2015 or later, DFS junctions can also point to NCP volumes (NCP shares for Linux POSIX volumes).
 NCP Server must be installed and running on the target server in order to support NCP volumes.
-It enforces secure file access on NCP volumes for Linux-enabled eDirectory users, using the Novell Trustee Model of trustees and trustee rights.
+It enforces secure file access on NCP volumes for Linux-enabled eDirectory users, using the OES Trustee Model of trustees and trustee rights.

 When you define an NCP share (mount point) for the NCP volume, NCP Server creates a Volume object in eDirectory.
 DFS assigns a DFS GUID as an object attribute for the NCP volume.
 The physical server location of the NCP volume is tracked in the VLDB.
 The VLDB tracks volumes by their DFS GUIDs and does not contain information that distinguishes whether a given volume is an NSS volume or an NCP volume.